vmware/powershell-module-for-vmware-cloud-foundation-password-management/docs/documentation/functions/Get-PasswordPolicyDefault.md

 Get-PasswordPolicyDefault [-generateJson] -version <String> [-jsonFile <String>] [-force <Switch>] [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The Get-PasswordPolicyDefault cmdlet returns the default password policy settings, it can also be used to
-generate the base JSON file used with Password Policy Manager.
+The `Get-PasswordPolicyDefault` cmdlet returns the default password policy settings, it can also be used to generate the base JSON file used with Password Policy Manager.

 Default settings for VMware products include: